 Many weights and weight sets are available with traceable certificates as an additional option.
 These certificates are issued by laboratories and manufacturers that are accredited by NIST/NVLAP, ASTM, and/or OIML depending on the type of weight, manufacturer, and class.
 These certificates are traceable to NIST and contain information such as type of weight, weight class, density, uncertainty, and environmental conditions at the time of calibration.

-What is a certificate of calibration or calibration report?
+What is a certificate of calibration or Accredited Certificate?

 This report is similar to the traceable certificate however it will have a smaller uncertainty and more precise values.
 This has to do with the methods involved as well as the number of times the tests are repeated.